elenawinters/Elenabot/README.md

 # Elenabot

 This is a Twitch bot made by myself, Elena, for personal use.
-This may be merged in with the Stitch project down the line.

 ## The -OO flag